World Environment Day 2024: History, Theme, Importance

 Why 5 June is celebrated as Environment Day?

 The opening day of the Stockholm Conference on the Human Environment is June 5, which is declared World Environment Day by the UN General Assembly.
-The General Assembly also creates UNEP through a different resolution that day.
+The General Assembly also created UNEP through a different resolution that day.

 Leave a Reply